 - The Amish don’t like to depend on anyone at all, including the US government.
 None of them will ever go on Social Security, even though they contribute.
 They will never go on welfare (most Amish are actually quite well off).
 None of their farms are government subsided.
 They always help each other.

-- Amish don’t have churches, instead their parishes have around 25 families in each.
+- Amish don’t have churches, instead, their parishes have around 25 families in each.
 And every other Sunday a house will hold the services.
 The minister isn’t chosen by anyone.
-When it’s time to choose a new minister a piece of paper will be put in the bible and who ever gets that bible will be minister for life.
+When it’s time to choose a new minister, a piece of paper will be put in the bible and whoever gets that bible will be a minister for life.

-- Did you know – when an Amish boy or girl turn 18 years old, the family gives them money and allows them to enter our world for two to four years.
-They can drive cars, have computers, dress normally, do everything we all do.
+- Did you know – when an Amish boy or girl turns 18 years old, the family gives them money and allows them to enter our world for two to four years.
+They can drive cars, have computers, dress normally, and do everything we all do.
 This includes partying.
-This tradition is kind of like ‘sowing your oats’ before committing to a simple, strict and religious life.
-Only 9% of Amish leave and if they do, they can never have contact with any one again.
+This tradition is kind of like ‘sowing your oats’ before committing to a simple, strict, and religious life.
+Only 9% of Amish leave and if they do, they can never have contact with anyone again.